 In any of these situations, the offense may still be charged as a misdemeanor at the discretion of the prosecutor.
-With the help of a skilled Vista DUI lawyer, you may be able to negotiate a plea bargain that will allow for you to be charged with a less serious misdemeanor accusation.
+With the help of a skilled Vista felony DUI lawyer, you may be able to negotiate a plea bargain that will allow for you to be charged with a less serious misdemeanor accusation.

-If you are facing a felony drunk driving accusation, please call The Law Offices of Peter M. Liss at (760) 643-4050 and schedule your free initial consultation with a top Vista DUI attorney.
+If you are facing a felony drunk driving accusation, please call The Law Offices of Peter M. Liss at (760) 643-4050 and schedule your free initial consultation with a top Vista felony DUI lawyer.

 Creative Commons Image by OfficerGreg